 can often be diagnosed without a biopsy.
 A biopsy is when small pieces of tissue are

-found by doing a test called a urinalysis.
-For this test, a small sample of your urine
+can be found by doing a test called a urinalysis.
+For this test, a small sample of

-is tested in a lab to see if it has blood.
-Your healthcare provider may do a special
+your urine is tested in a lab to see if it has blood.
+Your provider may do a special

-kind of urine test.
-This test is called urine cytology.
-It checks for cancer cells
+kind of urine test (urine cytology).
+It checks for cancer cells in the urine.

 There is no blood test that can diagnose kidney cancer.
 But a complete blood count